 The Civil Division represents the interests of the United States in matters involving affirmative civil enforcement, in which actions are brought to recover monies owed to the federal government, typically under the federal False Claims Act, and which may also seek penalties and injunctive relief for violations of civil rights, health, safety, or environmental laws.
-The Civil Division also represents the Unites States and its departments and federal agencies in defensive actions involving claims of medical malpractice, employment discrimination and other defensive litigation.
+The Civil Division also represents the Unites States and its federal agencies in defensive actions involving tort claims including medical malpractice, employment discrimination and other defensive litigation.
 Finally, the Civil Division has primary responsibility for handling asset forfeiture by enforcing both civil and criminal forfeiture statutes in support of criminal actions and investigations and for representing the federal government in financial litigation seeking to recover debts owed to the United States.

 Examples of affirmative civil enforcement actions include: